 2.4 Analysis Plan

-An anonymized version of our data can be accessed via OSF here: https://osf.io/gb79m/.
+An anonymized version of our data, as well as all Supplementary Materials can be accessed via OSF here: https://osf.io/gb79m/.

 2.4.1 Quantitative data.
-Cohesion (Skewness = -2.50, SE = .11), balanced cohesion (Skewness = -3.48, SE = .11) and tension (Skewness = 2.25, SE = .11) failed to meet thresholds for normally distributed data (i.e., Skewness ±2; George & Mallery, 2010) and, as such, we adopted non-parametric alternative tests where appropriate.

-To explore the corollaries of perceived dietary matching, we conducted a series of independent t-tests (Mann-Whitney U non-parametric alternative), comparing the means of matched and unmatched couples on each of our five outcome variables of interest: food-related coordination, harmony, tension, openness to plant-forward diets and anticipated tension.
+To explore the corollaries of perceived dietary matching, we conducted a series of independent t-tests, comparing the means of matched and unmatched couples on each of our five outcome variables of interest: food-related coordination, harmony, tension, openness to plant-forward diets and anticipated tension.
 Here we adjusted alpha to p < .01 for multiple testing (i.e., p = .05/5 = .01).
 When equal variances were not assumed, Welch’s test was used.
-Next, we conducted an exploratory correlation analysis to determine how the variables in our dataset, related to one another, including the relational climate dimensions, flexibility and cohesion, each of their subscales, and our five outcome variables.
-Spearman’s rho was employed when exploring the corollaries of our non-normal variables.
+Where data were non-normally distributed, we employed Mann-Whitney U. Next, we conducted an exploratory correlation analysis to determine how the variables in our dataset, related to one another, including the relational climate dimensions, flexibility and cohesion, each of their subscales, and our five outcome variables.
+Where data were non-normally distributed, we employed Spearman’s rho.

 This preliminary correlation analysis preceded our regression analysis which investigated the relationship between relational climate and the five outcome variables.
 Flexibility and cohesion were included as simultaneous predictors in each model and as such, we adjusted alpha by the number of predictors (i.e., p = .05/2 = .025).
 To further explore the relevance of these relational constructs in a more nuanced manner, we decomposed each dimension into their three subcomponents: (a) balanced, disengaged, and enmeshed cohesion, and (b) balanced, rigid, and chaotic flexibility.
 Two further sets of regression models were conducted, treating each subscale as a simultaneous predictor of the three relevant outcomes (thus, p = .05/3 = .0167).
 We supplemented our analysis with a number of exploratory tests investigating the relationship between key demographic variables (i.e., age, gender and political orientation) and openness to plant-based dietary transitions.